Comparing Unseal Options in HashiCorp Vault

 What are Seal and Unseal States?

 When Vault is initialized, it creates an Encryption Key that protects all your data.
-That encryption key is protected by a Master Key.
+A master key is in charge of protecting that encryption key.
 By default, Vault uses Shamir’s secret sharing algorithm to split the Master Key into key shares.
-You can configure the number of these shares in your Vault configuration and also you can configure the minimum number of required shares to reconstruct Master Key.
+You can configure the number of these shares in your Vault configuration and you can also configure the minimum number of required shares to reconstruct Master Key.

 * Vault Shamir Secret Sharing